EEE-ELEC2645/EEE-ELEC2645.github.io/docs/C_Basics/loops.md

 ## Quick tips

 - Always ensure the loop **condition changes** inside the loop, or you'll create an infinite loop.
+Everyone has done this at least once :D
 - Use braces `{}` even for single statements for clarity.
 - For input loops, validate user input inside the loop body and handle `scanf` failures.
 - Compile with warnings: `-Wall -Wextra -Werror` to catch common mistakes.